puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-certs.md

 Note that this also means that the automatic
-[kubelet client certificate rotation](/docs/tasks/tls/certificate-rotation/#enabling-client-certificate-rotation) will be disabled.
+[kubelet client certificate rotation](/docs/tasks/tls/certificate-rotation/#enabling-client-certificate-rotation) will be deactivated.
 If so, close to certificate expiration, you must generate a new `kubelet.conf.csr`, sign the certificate, embed it in `kubelet.conf` and restart the kubelet.